May 28, 2019

 I think the comparison is clear.
 At the most basic level, owning an office is largely about survival.
 You need to have an office because you need somewhere to work.
 It doesn’t really matter that much what it’s like, so long as it doesn’t cost too much and it provides a basic level of comfort and a rudimentary sense of style.
 Maybe not what you’d consider style, but if we all enjoyed the same internal quality control systems we’d never have heard of The Killers.

 At the enquiry level, people question what they expect from their offices or even why they need an office at all.
 This question is not as prevalent as it once was, so the inquiry stage is nowadays largely about what to expect from the workplace.
-This is the mindset that frames the debate about what is happening with IBM and a growing number of firms who are questioning the mainstream narrative about remote work.
-Or work, as it should be known; we really should be getting past the point of such qualifiers.
+This is the mindset that frames the debate about what is happening with the tech giants and a growing number of other firms who are questioning the accepted narratives about the office and workplace design.

 Of course, a large part of the sector actively does this.
 But I still think there is too much negativity, too many people sniping at their own contemporaries and competitors, at the media and events, at individuals.
 In so doing, they are damaging the industry upon which they rely.
 They are sawing off the branch upon which they themselves are sitting.